mohit-marathe/zetajs/README.md

 `source/jsuno.js` provides a wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JS scripting capabilities for LOWA.
 It aims to provide a nicer, more idiomatic JS experience compared to the Embind-based approach.
-The starting point is the `Module.jsuno_init` `Promise` that provides the `Module.jsuno` facilities.
+The starting point is the `Module.jsuno` `Promise` that provides the `jsuno` facilities.

 Compared to the underlying Embind layer, UNO objects are reprsented by proxying JS objects that internally uses UNO's `css.script.Invocation` service to directly make available all the UNO